 The problem with pacman

-The default package manager of Arch Linux and its derivatives, pacman, is quite nice.
+, is quite nice.
 Installing packages from the official repos is often quite simple once you learn a few commands.

 Another nice feature of Arch Linux is the AUR, which is a huge repository of community-maintained packages.
 The AUR has allowed me to install nearly everything on my laptop using the package manager, allowing me to benefit from simple package installation, uninstallation, and updates.
 On many other Linux distros, while most popular apps are in the repositories, you still wind up having to install multiple packages manually whenever you want to install something less common; keeping track of manual packages can get frustrating, as you do not get the benefits of automatic updates, and installing and uninstalling them is not the most straightforward process.
 The AUR is the primary reason I use Arch-based Linux distros.